Rethinking Real-world Image Deraining via An Unpaired Degradation-Conditioned Diffusion Model: Experiment

 \subsection{Ablation Study}

-\textbf{The Effect of Loss Function.} We evaluate the effectiveness of our hybrid loss function on the Rain800 dataset.
+\textbf{Effect of Loss Function.} We evaluate the effectiveness of our hybrid loss function on the real-world RDS test set.
 Especially, we remove one component to each configuration at one time.
-For fair comparision, the same training settings are kept for all models testing.
-As shown in Table \ref{loss_ab}, the full structure of RainDiffusion achieves the highest performance in terms of PSNR and SSIM, which indicates that all the components of RainDiffusion are beneficial for effective deraining.
-Moreover, we also evaluate the effectiveness of the balanced weight $\lambda_{cyc}$.
-As shown in Fig. \ref{fig:weight_cyc}, the balanced weight $\lambda_{cyc}$ is chosen experimentally, which optimizes our network effectively.
+For fair comparison, the same training settings are kept for all models testing.
+As depicted in Table \ref{loss_ab}, the full structure of RainDiff exhibits the highest performance in both PSNR and SSIM metrics, suggesting that all the components of RainDiff are advantageous for proficient rain removal.

-\textbf{The Effect of Different Diffusion Models.} We also the effects of different diffusion models used in DTB, including improved DDPMs (WeatherDiffusion \cite{ozdenizci2022restoring} and SR3 \cite{saharia2022image}), and the standard DDPM \cite{ho2020denoising}.
-The above DDPMs are conditional diffusion models, which require paired data for training.
-As shown in Table \ref{ab_ddpm}, benefit from RainDiffusion, they both can achieve satisfactory performance on unsupervised image deraining.
+\textbf{Effect of DG-Hyper.} To show the effectiveness of our DG-Hyper, we conduct an ablation study on the real-world RDS test set by removing DG-Hyper with the corresponding loss function $L_{cl}$.
+From Table \ref{loss_ab}, we can see that DG-Hyper can add an additional constraint for multiple rain degradations, which further improves the real-world deraining performance of the proposed method.
+Furthermore, we train it with different combinations of multiple degradations to analyze how the performance is influenced by different degradations.
+The results are provided in the supplementary material.

+\textbf{Effect of Cycle-consistent Circuits.} As shown in Fig. \ref{proposedmethod}, there are two cycle-consistent circuits in the unpaired cycle-consistent architecture.
+To further validate their effectiveness, we remove the upper circuit of rainy to rainy and the lower circuit of rain-free to rain-free, which are denoted as ``w/o Up'' and ``w/o Low'' in Table \ref{loss_ab}.
+The result indicates that both cycle-consistent circuits can enhance clean exemplars and offer supplementary constraints for improved rain removal.

+\textbf{Effect of Different Scale Settings.} The multi-scale learning strategy provides the capability of scale-robust rain removal.
+We perform an ablation analysis of different scale settings as shown in Table \ref{scale}.
+It is observed that the combination of scales $r\in \{1,1/2,1/4\}$ yields the best results.

+\textbf{Choice of Different Noise Estimators.} Apart from U-Net \cite{ronneberger2015u}, we adopt other baselines as our scale noise estimators in DCDM, such as ResNet-50 \cite{he2016deep} and VGG-16 \cite{simonyan2014very}.
+Notably, all the kernels' parameters of ResNet-50 \cite{he2016deep} and VGG-16 \cite{simonyan2014very} are generated by our DG-Hyper.
+Table \ref{ab_ddpm1} indicates that U-Net is a fitting candidate for noise estimation.